-As anticipated, recreational facilities continue to run at an operational loss albeit with an improved 'cash outcome'.
-Outcomes have improved and will continue as consolidation and positive marketing impact.
+As anticipated, recreational facilities continue to run at an operational loss and present the most immediate challenge to the Board.

 Air Force members continue to be the majority of users at recreational facilities however, as with the other Services, the challenge lies within the numbers (or lack thereof) of eligible persons using the facilities.
-The Board will continue to monitor the business model in terms of relevance as detailed in its Corporate Plan.
+The Board continues its assessment of the business model in terms of relevance as detailed in its Corporate Plan and how a more efficient and wider reaching service may be offered to members.